One half of each general meeting is spent on a discussion on an educational topic. The Education Committee leads these discussions:

 - When progressive isn’t good enough

-- Democracy Without Democracy explores how capitalism generally, and our political system in particular, is undemocratic.
+- Democracy Without Democracy explores how capitalism generally, and our political system in particular, is undemocratic (for example, the Supreme Court and Electoral College).
 Key topics include The Capital Strike and Capitalism’s Weeping Angels (explanation).

 - Economic democracy explores ideas for democratizing the economy

 - The 20-hour work week explores the intangible things capitalism takes from us, such as leisure time, friendships, and community.